maciek30-byte/maciek30-byte/README.md

 With **Bachelor Drone**, I’m experimenting with everything from mission planning to AI decision-making, using drones to patrol and react to various events.
 It's a hands-on way for me to expand my knowledge in AI and have some fun with technology at the same time!

----

-✨ I'm always looking forward to new challenges and opportunities that will push my boundaries and allow me to work on innovative solutions.
-Let's create something amazing together!